Isle Of Man Bowled Out For 10, Lowest Score In Men's T20I

 Also Read:

-Earlier this record was held by Sydney Thunder, who had slumped to 15 all out in 5.5 overs against Adelaide Strikers in the BBL earlier this year.
+Earlier this record was held by Sydney Thunder, who had slumped to 15 all out in 5.5 overs against Adelaide Strikers in the BBL earlier in 2022.
 In 2019 Turkey score lowest in T20s, they were all out for 21 against Czech Republic.

 You may like to read